The Airedale Shepherd is a mix between the Airedale Terrier and the German Shepherd. Large in size, the fur of this hybrid is long and rough.

 Protein also plays a vital role in its growth.
 It’s recommended that they get at least 22% of protein in its diet.

 It is best to feed pure protein instead of buying poor quality dog food that has corn syrup added as a filler which is extremely harmful to a dog.

 The other nutritional requirement is fat.
 But too much fat in their diet can also be harmful to their health.

 Fat content in a dog’s diet also keeps its fur healthy.
-As an Airedale Shepherd sheds a lot throughout the year, it is important that it is given the right amount of fat in its food.
+As an Airedale Shepherd sheds a lot throughout the year, it must be given the right amount of fat in its food.

-It is not necessary that the food requirements for a young Airedale Shepherd match an adult Airedale Shepherd.
+The food requirements for a young Airedale Shepherd don’t need to match an adult Airedale Shepherd.

 Sometimes younger Airedale Shepherds require a high-energy diet to keep them active, especially when they live both indoors and outdoors.